owensgl/biol525D/Topic_5/README.md

 Similarly, statistics derived from lengths are also subjected to this transformation.
 It is as simple as adding k-1 to the reported length to recover the length in bp.
 If the median coverage of an assembly is reported as Ck read k-mers per contig k-mer it is corresponds in fact to roughly CkL/(L + k −1) read basepair per contig basepair (assuming that contigs are significantly longer than the hash length).

-### Question 2) For a k-mer of 21 what is the k-mer coverage be for this genome assembly?
+### Question 2) For a k-mer of 21 what is the k-mer coverage for this genome assembly?

 Step 5.
 Assess assembly